ant-design/ant-design-mini/src/Sticky/index.en.md

 ---

 # Sticky
-Used in the case of the need for adsorption in some places in the rolling.
+Used in cases where it is necessary to adsorb in some places during rolling.

 ## Precautions